gmboowa/rMAP-2.0/README.md

 Toggle the corresponding JSON boolean, e.g. `"rMAP.do_phylogeny": false`.
 Ensure dependent downstream steps are also disabled if they require that output.

 **Q: Does rMAP-2.0 support ONT/PacBio?**
 The primary target is Illumina paired-end bacterial isolate WGS.
-Long-read support may require tuning and is not the main validated path for this release.
+Long-read support may require tuning & is not the main validated path for this release.

 **Q: I see mixed species in my cohort.
 Is that OK?**
 Yes, but interpret pangenome/phylogeny outputs carefully.
-Mixed-species cohorts can create long branches/outgroups and reduce interpretability for within-species inference.
+Mixed-species cohorts can create long branches/outgroups & reduce interpretability for within-species inference.

 **Q: How do I pin versions for a manuscript?**
-Use a GitHub Release tag, record the image tags/digests, and record the database snapshot version (Zenodo record + checksum or local rebuild date).
+Use a GitHub Release tag, record the image tags/digests & record the database snapshot version (Zenodo record + checksum or local rebuild date).

 **Q: My HPC blocks Docker.
 What should I do?**
-Use a site-approved runtime (often Apptainer/Singularity) and a compatible Cromwell backend configuration.
+Use a site-approved runtime (often Apptainer/Singularity) & a compatible Cromwell backend configuration.
 We recommend adding site-specific docs under `docs/`.

-### B6) Checksums and verification (recommended)
+### Checksums and verification (recommended)

 When you download reference artifacts (e.g., database tarballs), verify checksums: